 As did the abundance of apparel made with petroleum-based fibers, a trend Singla saw increasingly as she shopped for lingerie.

 “I noticed there was a lack of lingerie in general, and what was available was made with polyester,” she said.
 “There’s no focus on sustainability and on top of that, the styles are tacky.”

 Singla sought to be part of the solution.
-After months of research, product and supply chain development, and help from the Morrissette Institute for Entrepreneurship, she founded Singla Intimates.
+After months of research, product and supply chain development, and help from Western’s Morrissette Institute for Entrepreneurship, Powered by Ivey, she founded Singla Intimates.
 She looks to launch the eco-friendly, classically designed lace lingerie line next spring.

 Learning about lace